home-assistant/addons/deconz/README.md

 - Set a VNC password in the add-on configuration and hit "SAVE".
 - Restart the add-on.

 To access it, you need a [VNC Viewer][vnc-viewer] application.
 If you are using macOS, you are in luck, since VNC is built-in.
-Open the spotlight search and enter: `vnc://hassio.local:5900`
+Open the spotlight search and enter the VNC service URL.

+The VNC service URL looks like [vnc://hassio.local:5900](vnc-service-url).
+Adjust port and possibly hostname if you've changed it in Hass.io host system settings.

 ## Upgrading RaspBee and ConBee firmware